madeinqc/madeinqc.github.io/_posts/2016-05-06-Brain-teaser-with-brainfuck.md

 You need to make a program that will take a single char as input and if it is between `0` and `3` inclusively, print the number in lowercase letter.
 If you receive `0`, print `zero`, if `1`, print `one`, etc.

 Leave your answer in comments (commented, compact or both).
-Obviously, don't read comments if you haven't done it yet, you migth get spoiled.
+Obviously, don't read comments if you haven't done it yet.

 Game on!